frmdstryr/enaml-kivy/README.md

 # About
-A Kivy wiget toolkit for Enaml.
+A Kivy widget toolkit for Enaml.
 Allows you to use the power of Enaml with Kivy apps!

+This is VERY early in development and still has issues.

 # Why
 _Why do this when Kivy lang already exists?_